CoboGlobal/cobo-waas2-java-sdk/docs/PaymentApi.md

 List crypto addresses

-This operation retrieves a list of crypto addresses registered for crypto withdrawal.
-Contact our support team at [help@cobo.com](mailto:help@cobo.com) to register a new crypto address.
+Retrieve a list of cryptocurrency addresses previously created for a given &#x60;token_id&#x60;.

 ### Example
 ```java